Airgap Portal

 Overview

-Honeywell customers host our products in their cloud or on-premise environments.
+Honeywell customers host our products on cloud or on-premise environments.
 These customers do not want to give Honeywell engineers access to their data, so customers must deploy new product versions or configurations themselves.

-Honeywell Site Reliability Engineers (SREs) must manually package these deployments for customer handoff, which can take up to five days.
-This is an inefficient timeline for SREs, and customers must wait days to receive a new product update.
+Honeywell Site Reliability Engineers (SREs) must manually package product deployments for customer handoff, which can take up to five days.
+This is an inefficient timeline for both SREs and customers.

-These SREs and customers need a solution to create deployment packages quickly, as well as allow customers to create their own.
+A solution is needed to create deployment packages quickly, as well as allow customers to create their own.

 Goals